Skip to main content

 Can You Refuse to Give Blood Tests and Fingerprints?

-While you can choose not to testify in court or answer incriminating questions, you can’t refuse the collection of fingerprints or DNA samples, such as hair or saliva if law enforcement has the authority to collect this type of evidence.
-The Supreme Court has held this privilege only extends to testimonial evidence, and blood tests and fingerprints are not considered testimonial.
+While you can choose not to testify in court or answer incriminating questions, you can’t refuse the collection of fingerprints or DNA samples, such as hair or saliva if law enforcement has the authority to collect this evidence.
+The Supreme Court has ruled that the Fifth Amendment privilege only extends to testimonial evidence, and blood tests and fingerprints are not considered testimonial.

 Your Miranda Rights

-In addition to your rights against self-incrimination, the Fifth Amendment also gives you the right to remain silent.
+In addition to your rights against self-incrimination, the Fifth Amendment of the U.S. Constitution also gives you the right to remain silent.
 The police must inform you of these rights ( known as Miranda rights) before interrogating you.

-The term Miranda rights stem from the historic 1966 U.S. Supreme Court case Miranda v.
+The term Miranda rights stems from the 1966 U.S. Supreme Court case Miranda v.
 Arizona.
 Miranda warnings are based on the Fifth Amendment’s rights against self-incrimination and the Sixth Amendment’s right to counsel.
-Police must inform suspects of these rights when taking them into custody and before any police questioning occurs.
+Police must inform suspects of the following rights when taking them into custody and before any questioning occurs:

 • You have the right to remain silent